nutanix/ntnx-api-java-clients/storage/README.md

-# Java Client For Nutanix Clustermgmt Versioned APIs
+# Java Client For Nutanix Storage Versioned APIs

-The Java client for Nutanix Clustermgmt Versioned APIs is designed for Java client application developers offering them simple and flexible access to APIs that manage Hosts, Clusters and other Infrastructure.
+The Java client for Nutanix Storage Versioned APIs is designed for Java client application developers offering them simple and flexible access to APIs that manages volume groups and storage containers in Nutanix cluster.
 ## Features
 - Invoke Nutanix APIs with a simple interface.
 - Handle Authentication seamlessly.